About Fay Hartog Levin

-Ambassador Fay Hartog Levin is a distinguished fellow at the Chicago Council on Global Affairs where she works on a variety of political, international, and environmental issues.
+Fay Hartog Levin is a distinguished fellow at the Chicago Council on Global Affairs where she works on a variety of political, international, and environmental issues.
 She also serves as a trustee of the Harry and Jeanette Weinberg Foundation in Baltimore, MD.
-Levin was a lecturer at the University of Chicago Law School, teaching a course on federalism and state social policy (2013-2017).
+From 2013 to 2017 she was a lecturer at the University of Chicago Law School, teaching a course on federalism and state social policy.

-From 2009-2011, Ambassador Levin was the 65th ambassador of the United States of America to the Kingdom of the Netherlands.
+From 2009-2011, she was the 65th ambassador of the United States of America to the Kingdom of the Netherlands.
 In that capacity, she was chief of mission of an embassy which included 15 federal agencies, 4 locations, and over 250 employees.

 Prior to her appointment as ambassador, Levin was a senior consultant at Res Publica Group, a public relations and government affairs consultancy in Chicago.
 At Res Publica, she advised clients on all aspects of internal and external communications and relationship building, emphasizing the nonprofit and cultural sector.